 The Company performs an annual impairment review of indefinite-lived assets during the fourth quarter of each year, and more frequently if the Company believes indicators of impairment exist.
 To review for impairment, the Company first assesses qualitative factors to determine whether events or circumstances lead to a determination that it is more likely than not that the fair value of the asset is less than its carrying amount.
 The Company's qualitative assessment is based on various macroeconomic, industry-specific, and company specific factors.
 These factors include: (i) industry or economic trends; (ii) current, historical, or projected financial performance, and; (iii) the Company's market capitalization.
-After assessing the totality of events and circumstances, if the Company determines that it is not more likely than not that the fair value of the asset is less than its carrying amount, then the Company calculates the fair value of the asset is less than its carrying amount, then the Company calculates the fair value of the asset's carrying value.
+After assessing the totality of events and circumstances, if the Company determines that it is not more likely than not that the fair value of the asset is less than its carrying amount, then no further assessment is performed.
+If the Company determines that it is more likely than not that the fair value of the asset is less than its carrying amount, then the Company calculates the fair value of the asset and compares the fair value to the asset's carrying value.
 An impairment charge is recognized if the asset's estimated fair value is less than it's carrying value.
-For the years ended December 31, 2022, 2021 and 2020 the Company recorded zero impairment loss related to indefinite-lived intangible assets.
+The Company did not record any impairment losses related to indefinite-lived intangible assets during the years ended December 31, 2023 and 2022.